Stream-DiffVSR: Low-Latency Streamable Video Super-Resolution via Auto-Regressive Diffusion: Experimental Setup

 \subsection{Training and Evaluation Setup}

 Stream-DiffVSR is trained in three sequential stages to ensure stable optimization and modular control over temporal components.
-All evaluation experiments are conducted on an NVIDIA RTX 4090 GPU with TensorRT acceleration.
+All evaluation experiments are conducted on an NVIDIA RTX 4090 GPU with TensorRT acceleration, unless otherwise specified.
+In particular, the resource-focused comparisons (runtime/latency/peak memory) against memory-intensive baselines are measured on a single NVIDIA RTX Pro 6000 GPU, as reported in the corresponding tables.
 Details of the stage-wise training procedure and configurations are provided in the supplementary.

+\paragraph{Runtime and latency measurement.} All reported runtime and latency numbers are measured end-to-end on the GPU, \emph{including} optical-flow estimation and all model components used at inference time (temporal modules and post-processing).
+We use a warm-up run and report the average per-frame runtime over the evaluation sequence; \emph{latency-max} denotes the maximum end-to-end output delay over the sequence.

+\paragraph{Resolution alignment for evaluation.} Some diffusion Transformer (DiT)-based baselines produce outputs at a fixed resolution that may not match the ground-truth (GT) frame size required by our benchmarks.
+To ensure a fair and consistent evaluation across all methods, we align the output resolution to the GT resolution before computing metrics.
+Specifically, when a method’s native output resolution differs from the GT, we apply bicubic downsampling to resize the restored frames to the GT resolution; otherwise, no resizing is performed.
+All full-reference (e.g., PSNR/SSIM/LPIPS/DISTS/VMAF/tLP/tOF) metrics are computed on these resolution-aligned outputs.